-Occlusal splints are generally recommended for people who grind or clench their teeth: a condition called “bruxism”, and for people that have had extensive dental treatment due to bruxism.
+Occlusal Splint Therapy is generally recommended for people who grind or clench their teeth: a condition called “bruxism”, and for people that have had extensive dental treatment due to bruxism.

 Some people grind their teeth and clench their jaw muscles during their sleep.
 This is called bruxism and is an involuntary habit.
 Whilst we do not completely understand at present why some people brux their teeth and some people don’t, it is thought that if you are one of these people it will be a lifelong habit, but you may go through phases where you may brux more often or more severely than others.
 It has been suggested that this may be linked to stress.
 Bruxism is a very common occurrence, and often individuals are not even aware of their habit as it commonly occurs during sleep.
 However, over the years the gradual wear of the teeth can amount to a serious situation.